 Chartres is the capital of the Eure-et-Loir department in the Loire Valley region of northern France.
 Located 78 km from Paris and 280 km from the port of Calais, it is a popular place to visit, particularly to see its famous Gothic cathedral.
 The city is built on the left bank of the Eure River, sitting on the crest of a hill overlooking Chartres Cathedral and the surrounding countryside of Beauce.
 It is an important market town with a thriving economy which is often referred to as ‘the granary of France’.
 Known as the City of Light and Perfume, there are spectacular night tours which illuminate historic buildings in the old quarter of Chartres with a magical festival held every April.
 The town covers 60 hectares stretching from the Cathedral (upper town) to the banks of the Eure (lower town) which includes several museums and a pedestrian area full of lively shops, restaurants, cafés and markets, retaining the picturesque charm of its medieval past.
 It has approximately 45,000 residents with upwards of 2 million people visiting the Cathedral annually.

-Hotels in Chartres
+Book a Hotel in Chartres

 The name Chartres derives from the Celtic tribe Carnutes who founded the town.
 During the Middle Ages it was the chief town of the region of Beauce ruled by the counts of Blois and Champagne.
 In 1286 the town was sold to the King of France and it was raised to the rank of a duchy in 1528.
 After the rule of Louis XIV, the title of Duke of Chartres was hereditary to the family of Orléans.